-Cantor Jennifer Bern-Vogel
+Rabbi Cantor Jennifer Bern-Vogel

-Previously trained in opera at the State Conservatory of Music and Theater in Hannover, Germany, Bern-Vogel was Ordained as Cantor from Hebrew Union College – Debbie Friedman Sacred School of Music in 1995 in New York City.
-While in New York, she performed off-Broadway with the Folksbiene Yiddish Theatre from 1995-1996.
+Previously trained in opera at the State Conservatory of Music and Theater in Hannover, Germany, Bern-Vogel was ordained as Cantor from Hebrew Union College – Debbie Friedman Sacred School of Music in 1995 in New York City.
+In June 2025, Cantor Bern-Vogel received her Rabbinic Ordination in June 2025 from the Mesifta Adath Wolkowisk Rabbinic Academy in Flushing, NY.

 E-mail Cantor Bern-Vogel directly at cantorjenbv@emanuelsb.org